How to Pay Quarterly Estimated Taxes as a Freelancer in 2026

 Step 2: Calculate Self-Employment Tax

-Self-employment tax covers Social Security (12.4%) and Medicare (2.9%), totaling 15.3% on 92.35% of your net self-employment income.
-W-2 employees only pay half of this because their employer covers the other half.
-As a freelancer, you pay both halves.
-The effective self-employment tax rate works out to about 14.13% of your net income (15.3% times 92.35%).
-For 2026, the Social Security portion applies to the first $176,100 of combined wages and self-employment income.
-The Medicare portion has no cap, and an additional 0.9% Medicare surtax applies to self-employment income above $200,000 for single filers or $250,000 for married filing jointly.
+Self-employment tax covers Social Security (12.4%) and Medicare (2.9%), totaling 15.3% on 92.35% of your net income.
+The effective rate is about 14.13%.
+For 2026, Social Security applies to the first $176,100 of income.
+Medicare has no cap, plus an additional 0.9% surtax above $200,000 (single) or $250,000 (married filing jointly).

 Step 3: Calculate Federal Income Tax